Bonitasoft-Community/rest-api-sql-data-source/README.md

 These instructions apply to a standart Tomcat H2 bundle.

-- Edit the `conf/Catalina/localhost/bonita.xml` file and add new data source:
+- Edit the `conf/Catalina/localhost/bonita.xml` file and add a new datasource:

 ```xml
 <Resource name="demoDS"